-Effect Failure to transition employees to full-time status breaks the contractual obligation made status.
+Effect Failure to transition employees to full-time status and withholding PERS from the checks of part-time employees breaks the contractual obligation made to PERS, and retirement contributions settled to PERS could be misstated as a result.

-Recommendation The County should transition employees working over twenty hours a week to full-time
+Recommendation The County should transition employees working over twenty hours a week to full-time status and should not withhold PERS contributions from the checks of those working less than twenty hours a week.

-Official(s) This will be corrected.
+Official(s) I will work to fix these issues.